Klimatbyran/klimatkollen/README.md

 ## Get started

-Detailed setup instructions are available in [doc/getting-started.md](doc/getting-started.md), including how to install the dependencies.
+Detailed step-by-step setup instructions, including getting the code and installing dependencies, can be found in [doc/getting-started.md](doc/getting-started.md).

 We use next.js and Typescript and it's pretty straightforward to get started.
 Just clone the repo and run: